kameerahariru/KoNoHa-Property/README.md

 | 3.
 Coordinate team | 7.
 Explore data | 11.
 Evaluate model | 15.
 Modify model |
 | 4.
 Schedule project | 8.
 Refine data | 12.
 Refine model | 16.
 Model maintenance |

 However, we can only proceed until Step 13 for this bootcamp group presentation.
-Step 14 onwards are for future improvements.
+From Step 14 onwards, we combine them are for Future Improvements & Applications.

 <!-- PROJECT LOCATION -->
 ### Project Location